 Project partners, such as the Province, Indigenous Nations, or a host municipality are engaged in the business case development process based on the type of potential initiative, the benefits and potential impacts, funding, financing, and implementation considerations.
 Partners play a key role and are involved before or at each major decision point.

-TransLink initiatives have the potential to impact the rights of Indigenous Nations, and TransLink is committed to implementing regional transportation priorities through collaboration and early, ongoing engagement with Indigenous groups.
+TransLink initiatives have the potential to impact the rights of Indigenous Nations, and TransLink is committed to implementing regional transportation priorities through early, ongoing engagement with Indigenous Nations.
 TransLink will engage Indigenous Nations at each stage of the Business Case Lifecycle.
 This begins at the Strategic Planning stage and carries through to implementation.

 Public and Stakeholder Consultation